nirvanesque/livnium.core/nova/nova_v3/README.md

   ```
 - For quantum runs, ensure `nova/quantum_embed/` is present and contains `model_full_physics/quantum_embeddings_final.pt`.

+## Why "quantum" embeddings?
+- The quantum encoder is just a pretrained embedding table + tokenizer produced by `nova/quantum_embed/train_quantum_embeddings.py` using a Livnium energy objective (alignment/divergence/tension) on WikiText-103.
+- Training can optionally run collapse physics (static anchors or dynamic basins) during embedding learning, so geometry in the table is already shaped by Livnium forces before SNLI fine-tuning.
+- At SNLI time we only load that checkpoint (vocab + embeddings) and mean-pool sentences; the nova_v3 collapse engine and SNLI head still do the downstream dynamics/classification.
+- Use it when you want better geometry out of the box or to match the reference configs; otherwise `geom` or `legacy` encoders skip the pretrained Livnium embedding prior.

 ## Data
 - SNLI JSONL files live in `data/snli/` by default:
   - `snli_1.0_train.jsonl`